Types of Degrees Pharmacy Technician/Assistant Majors Are Getting

 |Hispanic or Latino||717|

-Students from other countries are interested in Pharmacy Technician/Assistant, too.
+Americans aren’t the only ones with an interest in Pharmacy Technician/Assistant.
 About 1.1% of those with this major are international students.

 How Much Do Pharmacy Technician/Assistant Majors Make?

 Salaries According to BLS

 Average salaries range from $34,020 to $122,320 (25th to 75th percentile) for careers related to pharmacy technician/assistant.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Pharmacy Technician/Assistant